 Doctor Strange started out looking much older than his eventual appearance, with slanted eyes and vaguely Asian features, and was styled the "Master of Black Magic."

 In the first few isues of X-Men, mutants weren't hated and feared, the X-Men were treated as celebrities (the second issue has Angel meet a bunch of fangirls), they had an official government liasion (Fred Duncan), Beast was Dumb Muscle, Iceman was a Jerk Ass (mission briefing would sometimes lead to him attacking the rest of the team) and Jean's telekinesis was for some reason called teleportation, even in the second issue, in which they fought an actual teleporter.
 Xavier didn't hesitate to hit people who knew too much with Laser-Guided Amnesia, either.
 Also, Magneto, in contrast to his contemporary portrayal as a Well-Intentioned Extremist, was a straightforward bad guy without any redeeming features.
 He also had psychic powers that were nearly a match for Charles Xavier's, including Astral Projection.

 In early issues of The Beano pretty much all the comic's most iconic characters had yet to appear.
 The only strip in the first issue to survive into The Fifties was Lord Snooty.
 Early issues also included text stories and adventure strips unlike later ones which only featured humourous comic strips.

 When Dennis the Menace first appeared in 1951 he lacked his red and black stripey jumper and instead wore a tie.

-In the early strips of Mortadelo y Filemón, both worked alone as private detectives instead of being secret agents, Filemón was always angry and smoke a pipe, Mortadelo was even more stupid and clumsy, and there was barely any of the Slapstick that defines the series nowadays.
+In the early strips of Mortadelo y Filemón, both worked alone as private detectives instead of being secret agents, Filemón was always angry and smoked a pipe, Mortadelo was even more stupid and clumsy, and there was barely any of the Slapstick that defines the series nowadays.